Admissions

 Do you have an afterschool program?

-Re-Create Arts and Athletics is our afterschool provider.
-They offer a wide variety of classes as well as supervised activity/homework help.
-Afterschool begins with a snack when school ends and runs until 5:40 PM.
-Students may attend from one class per week up to 10 classes per week.
-Please visit their website http://artsandathletics.org/ for more information.
+Amazing Athletes is our afterschool provider.
+They offer a wide variety of classes as well as homework help.
+Afterschool begins when school ends and runs until 5:40 PM.

 Is there yellow bus service?